apple/cups/README.md

 -----------------------------------

-If you have problems, *read the documentation first!*  We also provide two mailing lists which are available at <https://lists.cups.org/mailman/listinfo>.
+If you have problems, *read the documentation first!*  We also provide two mailing lists that are available at <https://lists.cups.org/mailman/listinfo>.

 See the CUPS web site at <https://www.cups.org/> for other resources.